J. Paul Getty: Marriages, divorces and children

-In 2013, at age 99, Getty's fifth wife, Louise, known as Teddy Getty Gaston, published a memoir recounting how Getty had scolded her for spending money too freely in the 1950s on the treatment of their six-year-old son, Timmy, who had become blind from a brain tumor.
-Timmy died at age 12, and Getty, living in England apart from his family, who were in the U.S., did not attend the funeral.
+In 2013, at age 99, Getty's fifth wife, Louise, known as Teddy Getty Gaston, published a memoir recounting how Getty had scolded her for spending money too freely in the 1950s on the treatment of their six-year-old son who had become blind from a brain tumor.
+Their son died at age 12, and Getty, living in England apart from his family, who were in the U.S., did not attend the funeral.
 Gaston divorced Getty that year.
 She died in 2017 at the age of 103.

 Getty was quoted as saying "A lasting relationship with a woman is only possible if you are a business failure" and "I hate to be a failure.
 I hate and regret the failure of my marriages.
 I would gladly give all my millions for just one lasting marital success."